Online MPH Degree

 Online MPH Core Coursework

 All online MPH students take five core public health courses.
 The core courses in Environmental Health, Epidemiology, Public Health Management and Policy, and Social and Behavioral Sciences are taken by all students.
 The core Biostatistics course varies across concentration areas.
-Students in the Biostatistics, Environmental Health, and Epidemiology concentrations must take PHC6052, Introduction to Biostatistical Methods.
-All other MPH students must take PHC 6050 Statistical Methods for Health Science I. In addition, all students must take 1 credit of Seminar in Contemporary Public Health Issues and 5 credits of PHC6946 Public Health Internship.
+Students in the Biostatistics, Environmental Health, and Epidemiology concentrations must take PHC 6052, Introduction to Biostatistical Methods.
+All other MPH students must take PHC 6050 Statistical Methods for Health Science I. In addition, all students must take 1 credit of Seminar in Contemporary Public Health Issues and 5 credits of PHC 6946 Public Health Internship.
+Students admitted in or after Fall 2019 will complete 3 credits of Integrative Learning Experience and 3-6 credits of Applied Practice Experience instead of Seminar and Internship.

 Below are the required core public health courses that all MPH students must take.